Call us Today at (954) 458-8655

 District Court of Appeal of Florida, Fourth District.
 April 17, 1970, 234 So.2d 132

 Plaintiff Little appealed a final judgment upon the directed verdict in favor of Publix after she filed suit following a slip and fall on a clear liquid while in the store.
 Publix motion for a directed verdict was based on the contention that there was no evidence to show the store had actual notice of the condition of the floor or inference that the liquid had been there long enough that the store should have known about it.
-Mrs. Little had stood at the entrance of the aisle talking to someone for about 15-20 minutes before entering the aisle in which she slipped.
+Mrs. Little had stood at the entrance of the aisle talking to someone for about 15 to 20 minutes before entering the aisle in which she slipped.
 During that time she did not see or hear anyone in that aisle nor did she hear any breaks or spills.
-It could be inferred from this that no one was in that aisle and thus the liquid had to have been there for at least 15-20 minutes.
-The directed verdict in favor of Publix was reversed and remanded upon appeal based on the fact that the 15-20 minute time period was found sufficient for Publix to have known of the condition and also was a reasonable amount of time in which to have corrected it.
+It could be inferred from this that no one was in that aisle and thus the liquid had to have been there for at least 15 to 20 minutes.
+The directed verdict in favor of Publix was reversed and remanded upon appeal based on the fact that the 15 to 20 minute time period was found sufficient for Publix to have known of the condition and also was a reasonable amount of time in which to have corrected it.

 CATEGORY: RULES OF EVIDENCE: INFERENCE